vasilakisfil/Introspected-REST/README.md

 For instance, having more than 5 links in the `Link` header feels that something is wrong, probably too many things are defined in the protocol level whereas maybe they should be defined somewhere else.
-We will let the community to decide if this approach is good for publishing MicroTypes but we would like to stress the point that having a link in the HTTP level through `Link` header might be better for related resources that all clients would understand, in the given context.
+We will let the community to decide if this approach is good for publishing MicroTypes but we would like to stress the point that **having a link in the HTTP level through `Link` header might be better for related resources that all clients would understand, in the given context**.

 ### 10.5.
 Considerations
 #### 10.5.1 Diversifing from existing RFCs